hackoregon/2019-backend-docker/README.md

       - POSTGRES_PASSWORD=${POSTGRES_PASSWORD}
       - DJANGO_SECRET_KEY=${DJANGO_SECRET_KEY}
 ```
-This will spin up a local docker image named `api`, which builds based on the provided Dockerfile, passing in the environmental variables from your .env file, and startup based on a docker-entrypoint.sh script.
+This will spin up a local docker image named `api`, which builds based on the provided Dockerfile, passing in the environmental variables from your .env file, and startup based on a `docker-entrypoint.sh` script.

 6. Create a bin folder, to house a `docker-entrypoint.sh` and any other startup files.

 7. Within bin folder, create a `docker-entrypoint.sh` file to run startup script.

-Example:
+Example (Please note that copy and pasting from Dockerhub may cause some of the special characters in this example to become url-encoded, which may cause issues when attempting to run.
+Double check the file if you run into errors.):

 ```
 #! /bin/bash